 The square contains a number of large bronze sculptures depicting characters from The Lion, the Witch, and the Wardrobe including Aslan, The Beavers, and The White Witch.
 The sculptures were made by Northern Irish artist Maurice Harron and are situated in a place not too far from Lewis’s birthplace.
 This is a fun place to bring any fan of the Narnia series!

-Next to the square is the EastSide Visitor Centre which is a great place to stop to learn more about the city’s attractions and things to do in East Belfast, including the local Greenways (walking and cycling routes on disused railway lines) that run right past here.
+Next to C. S. Lewis Square is the EastSide Visitor Centre which is a great place to stop to learn more about the city’s attractions and things to do in East Belfast, including self-guided walking trails and walking tours.
+The local Greenways (walking and cycling routes on disused railway lines) also run right past here.
 The Centre also has a coffee bar called JACK Coffee Bar which features locally sourced food, products, and artwork.

 The square is can be reached by public bus about 20 minute from center.
 There is parking available nearby.